atzee78/machine-learning-project/README.md

 Detailed EDA and the experimental results are provided in the Final Code.ipynb

 ## Important note:
-This is a private gitrepo and the link with which this repo is accessed via gitfront, to view the contents of the ipynb file , select the ipynb and click "Raw" to download the ipynb code and run the project
+This is a private gitrepo and the link with which this repo is accessed via gitfront.
+To view the contents of the ipynb file , select the ipynb and click "Raw" to download the ipynb code and run the project